-As a school community we celebrated NAIDOC week with a fantastic performance by an Aboriginal performer; Lucas Proudfoot.
-This was thoroughly enjoyed by students, teachers and parents.
-Students also participated in a variety of activities including singing, dancing, painting and drumming and came to school dressed in red, black and yellow.
+As a school community we celebrated NAIDOC week.
+Students participated in a variety of activities including singing, dancing, painting and drumming and came to school dressed in red, black and yellow.

 We value the importance of providing equitable educational outcomes for our Aboriginal students.
-To ensure this, we have held meetings with all of our Aboriginal students and their families, their teacher and the PLP facilitator, to develop their Personal Learning Pathways through their Personal Learning Plan.
+To ensure this, we have held meetings with all of ourAboriginal students and their families, their teacher and the PLP facilitator, to develop their Personal Learning Pathways through their Personal Learning Plan.
 Minutes were documented from these meetings and recorded on our Sentral database.
 These are utilised by the classroom teacher to set specific learning goals for students and reviewed each term.

-We also celebrated the success of our Aboriginal students, through the nomination of specific students for the following special awards.
+We also celebrated the success of our Aboriginal students, through the nomination of specific students for the following special awards: